 No Transaction Fee (NTF) funds: There are many NTF funds offered through FundsNetwork.
 All fees and expenses described in a fund's prospectus apply.

 Funds participating in the NTF program pay Fidelity Brokerage Services LLC (FBS) and National Financial Services (NFS) certain fees in connection with offering their products in the NTF program.
-Fidelity Brokerage Services LLC, or its affiliates, receives compensation in connection with (i) access to, purchase or redemption of, and/or maintenance of positions in mutual funds and other investment products ("funds"), (ii) infrastructure needed to support such funds as well as additional compensation for shareholder services, start-up fees, infrastructure support and maintenance, and other programs and/or (iii) a fund's attendance at events for FBS's clients and/or representatives, and opportunities for the fund to promote its products and services.
+Fidelity Brokerage Services LLC, or its affiliates, receives compensation in connection with (i) access to, purchase or redemption of, and/or maintenance of positions in mutual funds and other investment products ("funds"), (ii) infrastructure needed to support such funds as well as additional compensation for shareholder services, start-up fees, infrastructure support and maintenance, and marketing, engagement and analytics programs and/or (iii) a fund's attendance at events for FBS's clients and/or representatives, and opportunities for the fund to promote its products and services.
 This compensation may take the form of sales loads and 12b-1 fees described in the prospectus and/or additional compensation paid by the fund, its investment adviser or an affiliate.
 [Fidelity reserves the right to change the funds available without transaction fees and reinstate the fees on any funds.
 Fidelity will charge a short term trading fee each time you sell or exchange shares of FundsNetwork No Transaction Fee (NTF) funds held less than 60 days (short-term trade).]

 At the time you purchase shares of a fund, those shares will be assigned either a TF, NTF or Load status.
 When you sell those shares, any applicable fees will be assessed based on the status assigned to the shares at the time of purchase.